codevibesmatter/vibestack/apps/server/src/replication/README.md

 - **Efficient Polling**: Only retrieves changes newer than our last position, minimizing database load
 - **Consistent**: All clients stay in sync with the latest database state
 - **Scalable**: Works with any number of connected clients
+- **Reliable**: Stores changes in a persistent table for recovery and catchup sync

 ## Architecture